holochain-gym/holochain-gym.github.io/docs/developers/basic/entries.md

 ### hdk_entry

-Wrapping your "Holo, World!" in a struct is not enough.
+Wrapping your "Hello, World!" in a struct is not enough.
 You need to add an attribute.
 And that attribute is `#[hdk_entry()]`.
 The nice thing about it is that it already adds a `Serialize` and `Deserialize` attribute behind the screens.
 So you only need to add one attribute, not three.

 ```rust
 #[hdk_entry(id = "greeting")]